pbialekk/id_projekt/README.md

 - Piotr Białek
 - Antoni Długosz

-Quick showcase of what our DB can do: https://www.youtube.com/watch?v=jdBnKvHYRS8
+Quick showcase of what our DB API can do: https://www.youtube.com/watch?v=jdBnKvHYRS8